natcap/invest.users-guide/source/sdr.rst

 The following points summarize the differences between InVEST and the Borselli model:

- * The weighting factor is directly implemented as the USLE C factor (other researchers have used a different formulation, e.g. roughness index based on a high-resolution DEM (Cavalli et al., 2013))
+ * The weighting factor is directly implemented as the USLE C factor and thus depending on local landcover (other researchers have used a different formulation, e.g. roughness index based on a high-resolution DEM (Cavalli et al., 2013))

  * The :math:`SDR_{max}` parameter used by Borselli et al. is set to 0.8 by default to reduce the number of parameters.
 Vigiak et al. (2012) propose to define :math:`SDR_{max}` as the fraction of topsoil particles finer than coarse sand (<1 mm).